khoih-prog/ESP_DoubleResetDetector/README.md

 #include <ESP_DoubleResetDetector.h>      //https://github.com/khoih-prog/ESP_DoubleResetDetector

 // Number of seconds after reset during which a
-// subseqent reset will be considered a double reset.
+// subsequent reset will be considered a double reset.
 #define DRD_TIMEOUT 10

 // RTC Memory Address for the DoubleResetDetector to use